dvopsway/sshmux/README.md

 ## Installation :

-Use pip to install sshmux
+Use pip to install sshmux (will be available soon)

 ```
 pip install sshmux